vsrinivas/fuchsia/docs/ipc-design/mbmq-model.md

 *   `zx_mbo_write(mbo, data, handles)`

-    Writes an MBO.
+    Writes to an MBO.
 This replaces the MBO's existing contents.
     (Operations for partial/incremental writes will be defined later.)
     This takes an MBO reference (as defined in the description of `zx_mbo_read()`).